chsafouane/hyper_optim/Notes.md

 Some advanced schemes are:

-- Nested cross-validation: We do two cross-validations, one to get the best model and one to get a better estimate of the generalization error.
+- **Nested cross-validation**: We do two cross-validations, one to get the best model and one to get a better estimate of the generalization error.
 With every loop in the generalization error cross-val, one gets a new model and ends up then with many models at the end.
 The difficulty is to decide what to do with them!

+Using many estimators in gridsearchcv: https://stackoverflow.com/a/53292354

+## Basic search algorithms

+### Manual search

+It's mainly used to get familiar with hyperparameters and their effects on the model and to delimit grid search.

+Cons: It doesn't scale and is not reproducible + time-consuming

+### Grid Search

+It examines all possible combinations of the specified hyperparameters.
+It works well for models with simple hyperparameter spaces and it can be parallelized.

+Cons: The # of combinations grow exponentially + not practical for continuous hyperparameters